-- 1. Ordinance: An ordinance or other regulatory mechanism that, at a minimum: - a) Prohibits illicit discharges, spilling or dumping of non-storm water substances or material into the Permittee's MS4 or waters of the state. - b) Identifies non-storm water discharges or flows that are not considered illicit discharges.
-Non-storm water discharges that are not considered illicit discharges include water line flushing, landscape irrigation, diverted stream flows, uncontaminated groundwater infiltration, uncontaminated pumped groundwater, discharges from potable water sources, foundation drains, air conditioning condensation, irrigation water, lawn watering, individual residential car washing, flows from riparian habitats and wetlands, firefighting, and discharges authorized under a WPDES permit, unless identified by the Permittee or the Department as significant source of pollutants to waters of the state. - c) Establishes the Permittee's inspection and enforcement authorities. - d) The ordinance shall be updated no later than January 1, 2025.
-If, after January 1, 2025, the Permittee becomes aware the ordinance is out-of-date, the Permittee shall update the ordinance within 3 months.
+- 1. Ordinance: An ordinance or other regulatory mechanism that, at a minimum: - a) Prohibit illicit discharge, spilling or dumping of non-storm water substances or material into the Permittee's MS4 or waters of the state. - b) Identifies non-storm water discharges or flows that are not considered illicit discharges.
+Non-storm water discharges that are not considered illicit discharges include water line flushing, landscape irrigation, diverted stream flows, uncontaminated groundwater infiltration, uncontaminated pumped groundwater, discharges from potable water sources, foundation drains, air conditioning condensation, irrigation water, lawn watering, individual residential car washing, flows from riparian habitats and wetlands, firefighting, and discharges authorized under a WPDES permit, unless identified by the Permittee or the Department as significant source of pollutants to waters of the state. - c) Establishes the Permittee's inspection and enforcement authority. - d) If, after the effective date of the reissued permit, the Permittee becomes aware the ordinance does not meet state requirements, the Permittee shall update its ordinance within 6 months.